chrivand/Firepower_O365_Feed_Parser/README.md

 1. You need the IP address (or domain name) of the FMC, the username and password.
 These will be requested by the script the first time it is run.
 It is recommended to create a separate FMC login account for API usage, otherwise the admin will be logged out during every API calls.
 Add the IP/Domain of FMC, the username and password to the config.json file.
 If you do not add anything, you will be prompted to fill this in when executing the script.

-2. The script will also prompt you for the O365 plan you are using (Worldwide, Germany, USGovDoD, USGovGCCHigh, China) and which Service Areas (Exchange, SharePoint, Skype) you are using.
-Potentially you can run this script multiple times to create separate objects per Service Area (for example if a set of your end-users use SharePoint, but everyone uses Exchange).
+2. The script will also prompt you which Service Areas (Exchange, SharePoint, Skype) you are using and which O365 plan you are using (Worldwide, Germany, USGovDoD, USGovGCCHigh, China).
+After this you will be prompted if you are using a proxy to go to the internet to make the API requests to Microsoft.

+> **Note:** Potentially you can run this script multiple times to create separate objects per Service Area (for example if a set of your end-users use SharePoint, but everyone uses Exchange).
 Please make sure to create a separate directory with it's own version of the *config.json* file.

 3. In the FMC, go to System > Configuration > REST API Preferences to make sure that the REST API is enabled on the FMC.